greyatom-school/the-minerva-project/FEWD/sprint_4/README.md

 ![](https://github.com/greyatom-school/the-minerva-project/raw/master/FEWD/sprint_4/images/profile.PNG)

-In order to get you more familiar with the ‘React’ way of coding, we will revisit the personal profile page you created in Sprint 0 and recreate it entirely using React
+In order to get you more familiar with the ï¿½Reactï¿½ way of coding, we will revisit the personal profile page you created in Sprint 0 and recreate it entirely using React

 *Note: You can use the code you wrote for Sprint 0 here*